Vivek-04022001/documentation/docs/classic-ui/views.md

 Views are the basic elements of modern Python web frameworks.
 A {term}`view` runs code to set up Python variables for a rendering template.
-The output is not limited to HTML pages and snippets, but may contain {term}`JSON`, file download payloads, or other data formats.
+The output isn't limited to HTML pages and snippets, but may contain {term}`JSON`, file download payloads, or other data formats.

 Views are usually a combination of: